hferg/BTprocessR/README.md

 ### rates

-This table contains the linear rate scalar that is applied to each branch in each sample in the posterior.
+This table contains the linear rate scalar that is applied to each branch in each sample in the posterior (the effects of both node scalars and branch scalars).
 This is a n * (m + 2) tibble, where n is the number of branches in the tree + 1 (to account for the root) and m is the number of samples in the posterior (+2 to account for the two identification columns).
 The first two columns are the node_id (which corresponds to the scalars table and the species_key) and the branch number (corresponding to ape node numbering).
 Each subsequent column is one sample of the posterior.
 This table _includes_ the tipward effects of node scalars.

 ### origins